 Jabra Elite Earbuds

-If you're more the sporty type or if you just don't like wearing big, over the ear headphones, Jabra's series of little earbuds might be for you.
-They do all the things: noise cancelling, custom sound levels for music, multiple microphones for calls, filtering out noise, and listening for you to ask Alexa, Siri, or Google to play that next song with 25-hours of battery life.
+If you're more the sporty type or if you just don't like wearing big, over the ear headphones, Jabra's Elite series of little earbuds might be for you.
+They do all the things: noise cancelling, custom sound levels for music, multiple microphones for calls, filtering out noise, and listening for you to ask Alexa, Siri, or Google to play that next song with up to 32 hours of battery life.
+The latest models, Elite 8 Active and Elite 10, might even be the toughest, most advanced earbuds ever?
+Wow!
 All shoved right into your ears.
-These earbuds are truly small, truly wireless, and truly easy to lose.
 Best of all, Jabra seems happy to sell you their earbuds and not sell your data.

 What could happen if something goes wrong?

-And really, these earbuds don’t collect a whole lot of data on you.
-If you download the app to control certain features, which isn’t required to use these little headphones but sure makes things nicer, you’ll have to give us some basic personal information.
-All in all though, these earbuds feel safe.
-They are even the chosen earbuds of your *Privacy Not Included researcher.
+And really, these earbuds just don’t collect a whole lot of data on you.
+If you download the app to control certain features, which isn’t required to use these little headphones but sure makes things nicer, you’ll have to give them some basic personal information.
+But even the personal information you do enter into the app, like your gender, profile picture, or birthday, won't be sent to Jabra unless you share it.
+All in all, these earbuds feel pretty private.
+They are even the chosen earbuds of this *Privacy Not Included researcher!

 Tips to protect yourself